Max1t/Max1t.github.io/chess.md

 Chess programmed in c++ with a visual interface in a command prompt.
 You can choose side for which the ai suggests best moves using a minimax algorigthm.

-Link to full source code __[here!](https://github.com/Max1t/ChessProject)__
+Link to full source code __[here!](https://github.com/Max1t/ChessProject)__ This project was created in finnish as such source files are only in finnish.